smbsimon/smbsimon.github.io/about.md

 Most recently, I was on staff with The COVID Tracking Project, where I helped to compile and vet state-level COVID-19 data.

 I graduated with honors in English from Wellesley College and received a certificate in full-stack software development from the Turing School.
-In fall 2021, I'll be starting a Ph.D. in the history of technology at Illinois Tech.
+In fall 2021, I'll be starting a PhD at Illinois Tech, studying the history of technology.

 My pronouns are she/her.